February 28, 2018

 About the Concert

-In February, I acted as an Assistant Producer and Associate Director for 54 Sings Jane Eyre.
+Yoni both Assistant Produced and Associate Directed 54 Sings Jane Eyre.
 The evening was directed and produced by Robbie Rozelle and music directed by Cameron Moncur.

 From Charlotte Brontë’s masterpiece, Jane Eyre tells the story of an orphaned girl, brutalized by her aunt and then sent to an orphan school for girls where she suffers more mistreatment.
 There she meets a young girl who changes her life forever.
 When Jane later becomes a governess at Thornfield Hall she meets a mysterious man who holds a dark secret.
 Love, forgiveness, and transformation are the themes in this gothic romance for the ages.